Debankle/NoShort/README.md

 Provide options for control
 - whitelist
 - blacklist
-- home page only
-- block in search
-- block in channel
-- block on reccomended
+- improve on how each view is blocked

-Improve styling
+- Improve styling (create a theme thats not white with black text)